Communication and Engagement response

 What is next?

-Key future initiatives to be delivered under the Engagement and Communication Strategy will build on initiatives delivered to date and will continue to raise awareness and understanding of domestic and family violence; maintain high visibility of help and support services for all Queenslanders; and further mobilise corporate and community-led action.
+Key future initiatives to be delivered under the Engagement and Communication Strategy will build on initiatives delivered to date and will continue to raise awareness and understanding of all forms of domestic and family violence, including physical and non-physical forms of abuse; maintain high visibility of help and support services for all Queenslanders; and further mobilise corporate and community-led action.

 - Culturally and linguistically diverse Queenslanders